Flavors & Fragrances (ICAP P2)

 Presentation

-The ICAP Flavors and Fragrances master's degree is a 2-year professional training program, divided into 4 semesters, offered in partnership with industry, for the training of chemists in the flavors and fragrances sector with high recruitment potential.
+The ICAP Flavors and Fragrances Master's degree is a 2-year, 4-semester professional training program offered in partnership with industry, to train chemists in the highly-recruited flavors and fragrances sector.

-The training is open from M1 to alternating (apprenticeship or professionalization contract).
-Students who wish to do so can apply for a double degree in "Management of Technologies and Sciences (MTS)" which is part of the "Management of Information Systems (MSI)" of the IAE "Institut d'Administration des Entreprises de Montpellier" of the University of Montpellier.
-Applications for the double degree with the IAE are subject to selection.
+From M1 onwards, the program is open to sandwich courses (apprenticeship or professionalization contract).
+Students wishing to do so may apply for a double degree in "Management of Technologies and Sciences (MTS)", which is part of the "Management Systèmes d'Informations (MSI)" specialization of the IAE "Institut d'Administration des Entreprises de Montpellier" of the University of Montpellier.
+Applications for a double degree with the IAE are subject to selection.

 Read more